francosbenitez/invera-challenge/README.md

 ## Preview

-I also deployed a production version of this app.
+I also deployed a production-ready version of this app.
 To try it out:

 - Go to [https://invera-challenge.up.railway.app/](https://invera-challenge.up.railway.app/)
 - Enjoy!